 Drain all the water in the flooded place, but make sure electrical connections are switched off first to avoid shorted circuits.

-There’s nothing worse than having to clean water heaters after a flood, both for the time and money these repairs take.
-That’s why it is utterly essential to be constantly checking the device in search of leaks and other flooding signs, and having the right devices and prevention approaches to avoid flooding from happening.
+There's nothing worse than having to clean water heaters after a flood, both for the time and money these repairs take.
+That's why it is utterly essential to be constantly checking the device in search of leaks and other flooding signs and having suitable devices and prevention approaches to avoid flooding from happening.

 Water heaters should never flood, but as disasters can happen – there’s nothing better to be secured.
 Use our advice and recommendations to avoid any flood happening to your water heating device!